SeriousOldMan/Simulator-Controller/Docs/Virtual Driving Coach.md

 ### Azure

 Thanks to the intensive collaboration between OpenAI and Microsoft, many OpenAI models are also available on the Azure Cloud.
 The performance is a little better, the cost is a little higher.
 In order to gain access to OpenAI models in the Azure Cloud, an entry must be made in the Azure Console, but this is usually approved.
 After approval you can get an communication endpoint and API key which then must be used in the configuration of the Virtual Driving Coach.
 You also must note down your Azure service endpoint, which must be inserted in the "Service URL" field in the configuration.

+### Mistral AI

+Very similar to OpenAI.
+Create an account on [Mistral AI](https://console.mistral.ai/).
+You will have to register your credit card, but you will only be charged for usage, which is very, very cheap for the Open Weight models.
+Then create an API key and include it in the configuration as described above.
+I recommend using the Open Mixtral 8x22b model for the start, which has the best price / performance ratio.

+### OpenRouter

+[OpenRouter](https://openrouter.ai) is a kind of gateway and hosting environment for many models of different providers, even many source LLMs are available here.
+You have to buy a few credits (5$ at least) [here](https://openrouter.ai/credits), before you can use the service.
+After you have create an API key and configured it as described above, you have access to a long list of different models.

 ### GPT4All